All applications must be accompanied by a site specific plot plan. Please contact our office and we will mail or email you the appropriate plot plans.

 Click here to obtain Application Packet 6

-Permits expire one year after the date of issuance and may be renewed or reinstated by the original permittee one time only.
-They must be renewed or reinstated within one year of the expiration date of the original permit and will expire one year after the original permit expiration date.
+Permits expire one year after the date of issuance and may be renewed or reinstated by the original permittee.
+They must be renewed or reinstated within one year of the expiration date of the permit.

 Click here to obtain Application Packet 7